Fun for All!

 Guests with Restricted Mobility

 Canada’s Wonderland Ride Admission Policy and Alternate Access entrances are designed to help guests with restricted mobility safely experience the rides.
-For information regarding Ride Admission Policy and Alternate Access entrances, please review the Rider Height & Assistance Guide Information.
+For information regarding Ride Admission Policy and Alternate Access entrances, please download our Guest Assistance Guide.

 Guests with a Hearing Impairment